e1en0r/duckit/README.md

 # Duckit

 The back-end provided doesn't allow CORS so I created an Express proxy server.
-The proxy server should be started with `node proxy.js`.
+The proxy server should be started with `npm run proxy`.
-It can be turned on an off in `config/api.ts`.
+It can be turned on and off in `config/api.ts`.

 The instructions say to pass a Bearer token when upvoting and downvoting.
 Weirdly when this token is passed the back-end returns a 403 error.
 However with an invalid token the back-end allows upvoting and downvoting.
-So in `hooks/useDuckVote.ts` I added a `-WTF` string to the end of the token.
+So in `hooks/useDuckVote.ts` I've added a `-WTF` string to the end of the token.

 I've chosen to display the images cropped because none are square and I think it looks better this way than with gutters all over the place.